Early-Onset Colorectal Cancer: Why Rates Are Rising in Adults Under 50

 In response to rising early-onset rates, the American Cancer Society lowered its recommended screening initiation age from 50 to 45 for average-risk individuals in 2018.
 The US Preventive Services Task Force (USPSTF) followed with a Grade B recommendation for screening at age 45 in 2021.
 Preferred screening methods include colonoscopy every 10 years, annual fecal immunochemical testing (FIT), or multitarget stool DNA testing (Cologuard) every 3 years.
 For individuals with a family history of colorectal cancer, screening should begin 10 years before the age at which the affected relative was diagnosed, or at age 40, whichever is earlier.

 Despite updated guidelines, uptake of screening among 45-49 year olds remains low.
-A study in JAMA Network Open found that only about 20% of eligible adults aged 45-49 had undergone recommended screening.
+Studies suggest that only a minority of eligible adults aged 45-49 have undergone recommended screening in the years following the guideline changes.
 Barriers include lack of awareness of updated guidelines, provider unfamiliarity, insurance coverage gaps, and patient reluctance to undergo colonoscopy preparation.
 The expansion of non-invasive stool-based tests and emerging blood-based screening options may improve adherence in this age group.

 For adults under 45 without elevated risk factors, routine screening is not currently recommended.
 However, awareness of symptoms is crucial.
 Red flag symptoms that warrant prompt medical evaluation include rectal bleeding, persistent changes in bowel habits (diarrhea, constipation, or narrowing of stool lasting more than a few weeks), unexplained weight loss, abdominal pain, and iron deficiency anemia.
 Healthcare providers are being encouraged to maintain a higher index of suspicion for colorectal cancer in young patients presenting with these symptoms rather than attributing them to hemorrhoids, irritable bowel syndrome, or other benign conditions.